How to Play Perfect Poker

 If you don’t identify as a perfectionist (and if you don’t, we’re jealous, congratulations) there is still a lot of relevant info in this episode.

 SplitSuit starts off our tenth podcast with the big news that Red Chip Poker has moved to an unlimited access model for its PRO membership.
-With new training videos coming out weekly, you can stream over 70 hours of top strategy content right now.
-Pick up a free trial to see the return on investment PRO membership can bring to your game.
 Learn more, learn quicker.

 What is Perfectionism in Poker?